ArcPy provides a number of functions to better support workflows using Python.

 Returns the geoprocessing messages from a tool by a specified severity level.

-Return the message error code by index.
+Return the message error code for a geoprocessing message.

 Gets the severity code (0, 1, 2) of the specified message by index.